top of page

 LESSONS

 Many clubs will hold lessons at various times of the year.
-There's usually a minimum of prospective students needed before the class can be held.
 Please contact the individual indicated for the status of the class...as the day, time, and location for the class, may change.
+Classes are noted until 1 week after the start date.

-Clubs planning classes need to send the information (day, time, location, contact info) to the Editor (the email is located on this page).
+Clubs planning classes need to send the information (day, time, location, contact info) to

 How to Get Connected